The Five Core Independent Living Services

 Peers provide assistance and support to increase skills and knowledge that will overcome interpersonal, family, social, financial, inter-agency and other disability-related challenges.

-Who Can Have Peer Support?
+Who can have Peer Support?

 Any individual with a disability may schedule a free appointment with the peer support coordinator by phone or e-mail.